ghdud4006/RemoteNEMO/README.md

 ### Remote Access for Wayland NEMOSHELL
 #### by DCLAB

-- HttpServer: HTTP Node Server for Redirecting to HTTPS server
+- HttpServer: HTTP Node Server for Redirecting to HTTPS server.
-- HttpsServer: HTTPS Node Server for Remote Access to NEMOSHELL, Communicating with Web Browser Clients
+- HttpsServer: HTTPS Node Server for Remote Access to NEMOSHELL, Communicating with Web Browser Clients.
-- AndroidClient: Android Client for Remote Access to NEMO-UX
+- AndroidClient: Android Client for Remote Access to NEMO-UX.